arrase/SSHd/README.md

-# Cyanogenmod SSHd Manager
+# SSHd Manager

-Setup and manage sshd daemon for Cyanogenmod
+Setup and manage sshd daemon for LineageOs and other roms with sshd built-in.

 ### Requisites

-Runs on CM10 or greater
+Needs root

 ### Usage examples